Danny10ison/Simple_book_management_system/README.md

 # Simple_book_management_system
-This is a project of fastapi and HTMX using postgres as the database.
-The purpose of this project is to illustrate how I create a simple website plus CRUD functionalities with no JavaScript, using only HTML, CSS, and Python.
-HTMX is a plugin that allows this to be possible.
+This is a project consisting mainly of fastapi,HTMX  and docker using postgres as the database.
+The purpose of this project is to demonstrate some of my backend capabilities in building web applications.
+This project illustrate a wide range of functionalities including authentication and authorization, CRUD functionalities, database creation and operations and also dockerization.

 # HTMX Attributes